statelyai/xstate/docs/guides/final.md

 # Final States

 A final state node indicates the completion of a part of the statechart, or the entire statechart.
-Specifically, it indicates that its parent compound state node is "done".
-If the parent is the root statechart, then the entire statechart is "done" and any further execution is stopped.
+Specifically, it indicates that its parent compound state node is "done."
+If the parent is the root statechart, then the entire statechart is "done," and any further execution is stopped.

 This has many useful use-cases.
 To indicate that a state node is final, set its `type` property to `'final'`: